z411/trackma/README.md

 Development
 -----------

-The code is hosted as a git repository in github:
+The code is hosted as a git repository in GitHub:

 http://github.com/z411/trackma